 iii) Two supporting letters from people who can attest to the value and potential of the innovation and the applicant’s ability to complete the project.

-Applications must be marked complete by June 28, 2019 in order to be considered for the 2019 awards.
+Applications must be marked complete by the stated deadline in order to be considered for the 2020 awards.
 Complete applications will be reviewed, and a short-list of candidates will proceed to the second step.